minifinderapp/minifinderapp/PrivacyPolicy.md

 ## Contact Us

-If you have any questions or concerns about our privacy policy, please contact us at [minifinderapp@outlook.com].
+If you have any questions or concerns about our privacy policy, please contact us at minifinderapp@outlook.com.

-This privacy policy is effective as of [January 1st 2024].
+This privacy policy is effective as of January 1st 2024.